icl-utk-edu/papi/src/components/nvml/README.md

     PAPI_CUDA_ROOT/extras/CUPTI/include
     PAPI_CUDA_ROOT/extras/CUPTI/lib64

-For the NVML component to be operational at runtime, it must find the following dynamic libraries:
+For the NVML component to be operational at runtime, it must find the following dynamic library:

-    libcuda.so
-    libcudart.so
     libnvidia-ml.so

-If those libraries cannot be found or some of those are stub libraries in the standard `PAPI_CUDA_ROOT` subdirectories, you have to add the correct paths, e.g. `/usr/lib64` or `/usr/lib` to `LD_LIBRARY_PATH`, separated by colons `:`.
+If this library cannot be found or is a stub library in the standard `PAPI_CUDA_ROOT` subdirectories, you have to add the correct path, e.g. `/usr/lib64` or `/usr/lib` to `LD_LIBRARY_PATH`, separated by colons `:`.
 This can be set using export; e.g.

-    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/WhereLib1CanBeFound:/WhereLib2CanBeFound
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/WhereLibCanBeFound

 ## Known Limitations